 The American Chestnut

-The American Chestnut (Castanea Dentata) was one of the most dominant trees in the eastern United States.
-This magnificent tree populated the forests of the United States for an estimated 40 million years.
-These tress not only provided wood and shelter to animals of the forest, but also provided a food source to animals and people alike.
+The American Chestnut (Castanea Dentata) was one of the most dominant trees in the eastern United States for an estimated 40 million years.
+This magnificent tree populated the forests up and down the east coast and provided wood, shelter and was a food source to animals and people alike.
 The nuts from the American Chestnut were so popular that they were immortalized by Nat King Cole in the Christmas Classic “Chestnuts Roasting Over an Open Fire”.
-Unfortunately, Chestnut Blight (Cryphonectria parasotica) was introduced into the United States around 1900 and wiped out the American Chestnut in less than 40 years.
+Unfortunately, Chestnut Blight (Cryphonectria parasotica) appeared in the United States around 1900 and killed the entire American Chestnut population in less than 40 years.

 SURFATECH CORP